sphinx-doc/sphinx/Doc-3k/reference/expressions.rst

    pair: empty; list

 A list display yields a new list object.
 Its contents are specified by providing either a list of expressions or a list comprehension.
-When a comma- separated list of expressions is supplied, its elements are evaluated from left to right and placed into the list object in that order.
+When a comma-separated list of expressions is supplied, its elements are evaluated from left to right and placed into the list object in that order.
 When a list comprehension is supplied, it consists of a single expression followed by at least one :keyword:`for` clause and zero or more :keyword:`for` or :keyword:`if` clauses.
 In this case, the elements of the new list are those that would be